Eek! Non-native venomous spider found living in Oregon

 The types of venomous spiders residing in Oregon have doubled.

-State officials confirm that a brown widow spider, usually found in South Africa, Florida and Southern California, has recently been found living in Oregon City in northwestern Oregon.
+State officials confirm that a brown widow spider — usually found in South Africa, Florida and Southern California — has recently been found living in Oregon City, in the northwestern part of the state.

 It's not clear how it arrived or if there are more.